smallqi/Drive/README.md

 # Drive
-a iOS app imitated jxedt
+a iOS app imitated jxedt.
-finish only halt of it
+finish only halt of it.
-wait for uddate
+wait for uddate.